SecretFoundation/docs/secret-network-overview/blockchain-technology/ibc.md

 ### Interoperable messaging & contracts

-Fungible token transfer is the one example but IBC allows for Non-Fungible token transfer, multi-chain smart contracts and interchain accounts (interacting on a blockchain account from another source blockchain).
+Fungible token transfer is one example but IBC allows for Non-Fungible token transfer, multi-chain smart contracts and interchain accounts (interacting on a blockchain account from another source blockchain).
 This is the function enabling Secret Network to be the privacy hub for the Interchain.
 Other Cosmos chains can store and manipulate private data (even private keys) on Secret Network from the comfort of their own chain, Privacy as a service.

 Finally, below a figure explaining the travel of an IBC packet between blockchains: